 7. They live to serve.
 Baby bees feed the queen.
 Worker bees store pollen and make honey.
 Scouts are on the lookout for food and danger.
-The drones give their lives to mate with the queen (literally, y’all – you should check out this article on Wikipedia).
+The drones give their lives to mate with the queen (literally, y’all – you should check out this article on drone mating on Wikipedia).

 I’ll be honest – I don’t know what my answer would be but I want it to be Jesus, don’t you?
 I want to be willing, like the apostles, to die for him.